CDAT/vcdat/docs/html/_sources/dev_manual_testing.rst.txt

 * Load a different colormap using the ‘Colormaps’ drop-down, then click apply to see the colors updated on the plot.
 * Click the ‘New’ button next to the colormap drop-down and name the colormap something (e.g. ‘test’).
 Then use available features to modify the colormap.

-**test your new colormap by clicking ‘apply’ and looking at the plot.**
+**Test your new colormap by clicking ‘apply’ and looking at the plot.**

 ------------